Cover of 2016 Edition

 —Italian Catholic Federation Bollettino

 A seven-year-old's review of Rosa, Sola appeared in the September 3, 2006 Chicago Tribune Books section, in response to the paper's "Read and Write 100" summer reading program.
-The young reader said:"I learned that when someone cries about a book it's a very good book!"
+Seven is bit younger than the novel's intended audience, but this reader showed great insight:

 Rosa didn’t feel alone until she had to walk home by herself.
 Sola.
 Just thinking the word made her lonely.
 With Papa at work, Ma would be the only one home.
 And she’d be busy sewing for her customers.